themesberg/flowbite-angular/apps/docs/docs/customize/dark-mode/index.md

 }
 ```

-The configuration needed for tailwind will depend on the type value of `Theme`.
-In `Theme`, you are
+The Tailwind configuration depends on the `type` of `Theme`.
+In `Theme`, you can change its
+behavior.
-able to change its behavior.
-Here is an example of configuration to make it use data-attributes :
+Here is an example configuration to make it rely on data attributes:

 ```angular-ts
 provideFlowbiteThemeConfig({